Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

-To show that $\varphi$ is surjective, fix an extension $[S]$ of $\underline{X}$ by $\underline{Y}$.
-By our assumption that $X$ is projective, the underlying sequence of $R$-modules splits.
-In other words, $S$ is equivalent to an exact sequence of the form
+\end{Proposition} \begin{proof} To show that $\varphi$ is surjective, fix an extension $[S]$ of $\underline{X}$ by $\underline{Y}$.
+The underlying sequence of $\KI$-vector spaces splits, and consequently $S$ is equivalent to an exact sequence of the form